sergiotaborda/lense-lang-docs/docs/content/tuples.md

 var predicate = tuple[2];
 ~~~~

-Tuples do not have indexers like sequencs do because the type depends on the index, but the compiler can translate that code to :
+Tuples do not have indexers like sequencs do because the type depends on the index, but the compiler can translate that code to:

 ~~~~brush: lense
 var tuple  = Tuple.of( 1 , Tuple.of("a" , Tuple.of(true)));